Behind the Scenes: Insights into my creative process

 Affirmations are positive statements thought to help overcome self-sabotaging and negative thoughts.
 They help us to visualize and to believe in ourselves and can assist in making desired changes.
 Try this affirmation next time you are fortunate enough to behold trees alive with birds : "I welcome miracles into my life."

 August/September: "Klimt's Crow"

 The rich surfaces and textural patterning of Gustav Klimt's paintings are universally appealing.
 My tiny painting (6x6") pays homage to his remarkable creations with their flattened shimmery patterns of nearly - abstract compositions.
-Klimt's paintings remind us of the equality between fine and decorative arts.
+Klimt, a highly skilled tile maker, used his tiling skills to wondrous effect in his paintings, his creations combining both fine and decorative arts.